ne-sachirou/git-cleanup-branch/README.md

 git-cleanup-branch
 ==
-Small utility to cleanup Git merged branches at both local and remote.
+Small utility to cleanup Git merged branches interactively at both local and remote.

 Installation
 --